 These are the key stats that represent a snapshot of the industry as we enter the fall event season and move closer to the fourth quarter.
-These are a selection of the preliminary results of our State of the Industry Research - Third Quarter 2021 as presented at the EventMB Experience Design Summit.
+These are a selection of the preliminary results of our State of the Event Industry Research - Third Quarter 2021 as presented at the EventMB Experience Design Summit.

-The survey will be open until the end of the quarter and we invite all professionals to contribute here.
 We have to date collected over 400 responses from event professionals across the globe.
 We have asked the same questions for three quarters and so we are able to compare with previous quarters and detect trends and patterns.
 Here is our analysis.

 46 percent of respondents have hosted an in-person event in the last 6 months.